Jon M. Chu: Career

 After making his student short, When the Kids Are Away, Chu was signed to William Morris Agency and attached to several high-profile projects.
-Chu was hired by Sony Pictures to direct their feature Bye Bye Birdie, but Sony never green lit the film due to budget concerns.
+Chu was hired by Sony Pictures to direct a contemporary, hip hop–inspired adaptation of the stage musical Bye Bye Birdie.
+However, Sony did not greenlight the film due to budget concerns.
 Sony re-hired Chu to direct their updated version of The Great Gatsby, which did not pan out as the project was purchased by Warner Bros.
 Pictures for their 2013 film.

+Chu directed Step Up 2: The Streets in 2008.
+In 2010, he created, co-directed, and co-produced The Legion of Extraordinary Dancers a web series featuring various types of dance.
+Chu says LXD was inspired by Michael Jackson's "Thriller" and "Smooth Criminal" music videos and by the dancers he met while filming the movie Step Up 2: The Streets.
+In 2011, Chu directed Justin Bieber: Never Say Never an American 3-D concert film.

-He is in a dance crew called AC/DC or Adam/Chu Dance crew.
+During this period Chu had a dance crew called AC/DC or Adam Chu/Dance Crew.
 In an interview, Chu addressed a question he is often asked, "Why do all of your films have dance?"
 He responded, "I don't know why.
 It seems so obvious.
 But there's something about the dancers that motivate me the most.
 I don't know if it's just dance, but I do think that the dancers are amazing artists, and every time I meet a new dancer, that triggers something in my brain, and I'm more creative than I could ever be.
 When I feel that creativity burst, I go with it."

 In 2013, Chu was awarded the Visionary Award by East West Players (EWP), the longest-running theater of color in the United States, for his contributions to the Asian Pacific American (APA) community.
 In an online Q&A, Chu revealed that he had attended EWP's productions as a child and was excited "to push boundaries with them in the future."

+In 2013, Chu directed a pre-flight safety video for Virgin America.
+The video was structured like a musical number that incorporated multiple styles and high-energy dance.
+The video was played before flights through 2018, when Virgin America was folded into Alaska Airlines.